SmarterApp/RDW_DataGenerator/README.md

 There are two scripts you can choose to run.

-First is `generate_data.py`.
+First script is `generate_data.py`.
 This generates the data in the requested output formats (can generate multiple formats at once).

 > The following arguments apply: